High Beds vs Low Beds: What Is the Ideal Bed Height?

 Futon Bed Graphic

-Aesthetically speaking, they are a good match for a guest room, but futons might look a little dorm-roomy if used in someone’s main bedroom.
+Aesthetically speaking, they can be a good mattress for a guest room, but futons might look a little dorm-roomy if used in someone’s main bedroom.

 Final Thoughts